starforex/beautiful-jekyll/README.md

 Beautiful Jekyll automatically generates a simple RSS feed of your blog posts, to allow others to subscribe to your posts.
 If you want to add a link to your RSS feed in the footer of every page, find the `rss: false` line in `_config.yml` and change it to `rss: true`.

-### GitHub Project page vs user page

-If you're not sure what the difference is, then ignore this section.

-If you want to use this theme for a project page for a specific repository instead of your main GitHub user page, that's no problem.
-The demo for this site ([daattali.github.io/beautiful-jekyll](http://deanattali.com/beautiful-jekyll)) is actually set up as a project page while my personal site ([daattali.github.io](http://deanattali.com)) is a regular user page.
-The only difference is that in the `_config.yml`, you should set `baseurl` to be `/projectname` instead of `""`.

-To set up a GitHub Project page, simply fork this repository into a branch called `gh-pages` in your repository.
-Whatever is under the `gh-pages` branch will be served by Jekyll.
-Your site will be at `http://username.github.io/projectname/`.

----

 ### Advanced features (including how to use a custom URL address for your site)

 I wrote [a blog post](http://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
 It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.